 Perhaps the reason for the overlap is that the rules are not as clear as originally envisioned.
 For example, regulation of the environment has been found to come under the federal government's jurisdiction pursuant to POGG, however, federal legislation in this area would appear to conflict with the provinces' power to regulate property and civil rights under section 92.13 of the Constitution.
 Similarly, pursuant to POGG under section 91 of the Constitution, the federal government has exclusive jurisdiction over the regulation of aerodromes, yet the province has jurisdiction over property and civil rights (s.
-92.13).
-The federal government has exclusive jurisdiction over the regulation of telecommunications and yet the courts have confirmed the provinces' powers to regulate advertising and cable installation.
-The federal government has exclusive jurisdiction over postal services under section 91 of the
+92.13).[5]
+The federal government has exclusive jurisdiction over the regulation of the provinces' powers to regulate advertising and cable installation.[6]
+The federal government has exclusive jurisdiction over postal services under section 91 of the Constitution, while the province has jurisdiction over both local works and undertakings (s.92.10)[7] and property and civil rights (s.
+92.13).[8]